Developer Guide

 UI

-AWE has multiple lists / views to display such as for groups
+AWE has multiple lists / views to display such as for groups, contacts and expenses.

 The display, called view panel, will only be able to show up 1 view at a time depending on the command.
 It is of upmost importance to get it to display the correct view.